Drop your Thesis! Programme phases

 The proposals will be evaluated by a review board composed of experts from the European Low Gravity Research Association (ELGRA), ZARM, ESA’s Human Spaceflight and Operations Directorate and ESA’s Education Office.

-Selection of the winning team is expected in January to mid-February of the following year.
-The selected team will be offered support from an ELGRA mentor.
+Selection of the winning teams is expected in January of the following year.
+The selected teams will be offered support from an ELGRA mentor.

 C. Experiment preparation

-Students of the selected team will then start to build their experiment assisted by qualified professionals and their ELGRA mentor (if applicable).
+Students of the selected teams will then start to build their experiment assisted by qualified professionals and their ELGRA mentor (if applicable).
 The cost of building the experiment will be partially supported by ESA's Education Office.
-The students should prepare the experiment with reference to the ZARM Drop Tower User Manual and in close consultation with ZARM engineers.
+The students should prepare the experiment with reference to the ZARM Drop Tower User Manual (list of documents) and in close consultation with ZARM engineers.

 During the preparation phase, the students have to fill in some parts of the Experiment Report document.
 This document serves both as a reference document through the preparation and the execution of the experiment as well as the final report once the programme ends.